 By Monday morning, Principal Patterson had received fourteen similar emails, each containing a parent's deeply personal hopes and concerns for their child's educational journey.
 This scene repeats itself in elementary schools across the country every spring, creating one of the most delicate balancing acts in education: honoring parent input while maintaining the integrity of a fair, balanced class formation process.

-The challenge isn't that parent requests are unreasonable—often, they're remarkably insightful.
-It's that accommodating everyone's wishes while creating optimal learning environments for all students requires diplomatic skills, systematic thinking, and tools sophisticated enough to handle the complex web of relationships, needs, and preferences that shape classroom success.
+The challenge isn't that parent requests are unreasonable.
+Often, they're remarkably insightful.
+It's that honoring everyone's wishes while building balanced classes requires diplomacy, a clear process, and tools that can track the relationships, needs, and preferences that shape classroom success.

 School administrators typically encounter several categories of parent requests during class assignments: